top of page

 How can I apply?

 You must submit an application with all required documents to Project BRAVO in order to apply for services.
 Project BRAVO has an application packet that covers all services available for download online.
-You can submit the application and copies of required documents via U.S. postal mail, or you can drop it off at secure drop boxes located outside of our centers.
+You can submit the application and copies of required documents at any center, drop it off at secure drop boxes located outside of our centers, or via U.S. postal mail.

 Who qualifies for assistance?

-Project BRAVO has more than one funding source, and each source has different requirements, including income guidelines.
-When we asses your application, we look at your individual situation and see what funding source benefits you most depending on the Federal Poverty Level your income corresponds with.
-See the income chart we go based off of below:
+Project BRAVO has multiple funding sources, and each source has different requirements, including income guidelines.
+When we review your application, we look at your individual situation and see what programs you qualify for.
+Most programs have income requirements and use the Federal Poverty Level to determine your eligibility.
+See the income chart below:

 Monthly guidelines are shown